-of Table 8 displays the contribution of heterogeneous elasticities (comparing heterogeneous elasticities and import shares to heterogeneous import shares alone) in shaping differences in welfare changes for the middle- and high-income groups compared to the low-income group.
-The differences in elasticities between the low- and high-income groups explain only 8% (middle vs low income) and 7% (high vs low income) of the difference in welfare changes when the import price rises by 2.2%.
+To quantify the importance of the expenditure-switching effect, we consider an alternative parameterization in which we impose a common price elasticity across incomes equal to that of households with income of 20,000 CHF (which is 6.6).
+The bottom panel of Table 8 displays the contribution of heterogeneous elasticities (comparing heterogeneous elasticities and import shares to heterogeneous import shares alone) in shaping differences in welfare changes for the middle- and high-income groups compared to the low-income group.36 Differences in elasticities between the low- and high-income groups explain only 8% (middle vs low income) and 7% (high vs low income) of the difference in welfare changes when the import price rises by 2.2%.
 However, when the import price rises by 20%, differences in elasticities explain 44% and 41% of the differences in welfare changes.
-The larger is the increase in import prices, the higher is the contribution of differences in elasticities to the unequal welfare changes across incomes.
-For a movement to autarky, the expenditure-switching effect accounts for the vast majority (79% and 86%) of the unequal welfare effects.
+The larger is the increase in import prices, the higher is the contribution of dif-